When I finally got around to watching The Irishman, I had still been isolated from conventional and amateur critique about the film.

 Angelo ‘Angel’ Bruno ran the Philadelphia and Atlantic City Mafia from 1959 to 1980, when he was murdered, probably for opposing the lucrative drugs trade, the way Don Corleone in The Godfather is shown to have done, with similar consequences.
 Bruno avoided publicity, and therefore also violence when other methods would do.
 The way Harvey Keitel’s Bruno does not assassinate Sheeran for planning to burn down a laundry in which he has a stake.

 Jimmy Hoffa is most definitely a larger than life character in American history, who rose through teamster ranks to become the union’s virtual dictator, and an immensely powerful figure for the loans and donations he was able to make, using Teamster pension funds.
 This generated an immensely widespread and influential network of patronage from gangsters, politicians, judges, police, and who knows who else.
 Eventually Hoffa was prosecuted and gaoled for conspiracy, mail and wire fraud, and improper use of the Teamster pension fund (in the USA it is a federal crime to use the postal service or electronic communication to commit fraud).
-He served five years of a 13–year sentence, and sought to regain control of the union on his release in December 1971, but there was bitterness in the union hierarchy, and it is said the gangsters preferred his caretaker, Frank E. Fitzsimmons.
+He served five years of a 13-year sentence, and sought to regain control of the union on his release in December 1971, but there was bitterness in the union hierarchy, and it is said the gangsters preferred his caretaker, Frank E. Fitzsimmons.
 Probably for the deals he had done with them while Hoffa was in gaol.
-Hoffa disappeared in 1975, and was declared legally dead in 1982, though no body was ever found, and no criminal charges were ever filed.
+Hoffa disappeared in 1975, and was declared legally dead in 1982; no body was ever found, and no criminal charges were ever filed.

 Anthony ‘Tony Pro’ Provenzano, shown in the film to have been first an associate of Jimmy Hoffa, and then an enemy, was a caporegime (made man) in the New Jersey Genovese Mafia family, and a Teamster official from the 1940s to the 1970s.
 In 1975 he and Fitsimmons were spotted playing golf with disgraced former president Richard Nixon at the Californian La Costa Country Club, which had been built largely with Teamster pension fund money.
 That episode lends some credibility to the allegations the union helped to fund Nixon’s political career.

-Provenzano was convicted of murder in 1978, gaoled for life, suffered from congestive heart disease, and died of a heart attack in Lompoc, California on 12 December 1988.
+Provenzano was convicted of murder in 1978, gaoled for life, suffered from congestive heart disease, and died of a heart attack in Lompoc, California, on 12 December 1988.

 Fiction and verité

 Steven Zaillian based his screenplay on the 2004 book I Heard You Paint Houses by former homicide investigator, prosecutor, and Delaware Chief Deputy Attorney General, Charles Brandt.
-Purporting to be the end–of–life confession of a mob hitman, the story offers us some ‘insights’ into leading gangsters of the day, and James Riddle ‘Jimmy’ Hoffa.
+Purporting to be the end-of-life confession of a mob hitman, the story offers us some ‘insights’ into leading gangsters of the day, and into James Riddle ‘Jimmy’ Hoffa.